This the multi-page printable view of this section. Click here to print.

 STAGE:

-• Dashboards on the STAGE Grafana instance should not be used by external audiences other than the people developing the dashboards.
+- Dashboards on the STAGE Grafana instance should not be used by external audiences other than the people developing the dashboards.

-• Changes in the managed-tenants-slos repository can be merged by the development team with “/lgtm” comments from those in the OWNERS file.
+repository can be merged by the development team with “/lgtm” comments from those in the OWNERS file. - After merged, changes are automatically delivered to the STAGE grafana instance.

 PRODUCTION:

-• The dashboards on the PRODUCTION Grafana are pinpointed to a specific git commit from the managed-tenants-slos repository in the corresponding saas-file in app-interface.
+- The dashboards on the PRODUCTION Grafana are pinpointed to a specific git commit from the managed-tenants-slos repository in the corresponding saas-file in app-interface.

-• After patching the git commit in the saas-file, owners of the saas-file can merge the promotion with a “/lgtm” comment in the app-interface Merge Request.
+- After patching the git commit in the saas-file, owners of the saas-file can merge the promotion with a “/lgtm” comment in the app-interface Merge Request.

 1.2 - Dead Man's Snitch Operator Integration